Bill on rehiring teachers fired for sexual acts with children clears Diet

 “Based on the bill, we will draft a basic guideline for comprehensively and effectively promoting measures related to the prevention of sexual violence, and a ministerial ordinance regarding prefectural expert panels on reissuing teachers’ licenses,” education minister Koichi Hagiuda said Wednesday.

-The law will also see the creation of a government database on teachers who have been dismissed over sexual acts involving students, which could be accessed by prefectural education boards and private schools when hiring teachers for kindergarten through high school.
+The law will also see the creation of a government database on teachers who have been dismissed for conducting sexual acts against students, which could be accessed by prefectural education boards and private schools when hiring teachers for kindergarten through high school.

 The U.K. has a similar database called the Disclosure and Barring Service (DBS) that allows employers to check potential employees for criminal records.